 They are the most widely-used form of the lentil in the southern parts of India.

-Together with tamarind pulp, vegetables and spices, toor dal is used to make sambar.
+Together with tamarind, vegetables and spices, toor dal is used to make sambar.
 Gujarati dal is a sweet and sour dal made with toor dal.